HiccupLY/Wox-Plugins-Wox.Plugin.RotateScreen/Readme.md

 Then everything goes fine.

 ## By Code Compiling
-You can just build this project and get the dll file.
+You can just build this project to get files or get them from .zip downloaded by release.
-Finish the following part according to http://doc.wox.one/
+Then, finish the following part according to http://doc.wox.one/ .
+Detailed steps are listed as follows.

 First, compile the solution.